saurabhaloneai/image-cap/README.md

 - didn't use beam search for inference.

-# final word
+# heyyyyyyyyyyyyy hi 🐳

+> [!MESSAGE]
+>
-tbh i enjoyed building this and yeah will be building more stuff like this.
+> ... tbh i enjoyed building this and yeah will be building more stuff like this.
+>

-i learned lots stuff here and spin my head around lots of codebases, articles and papers.
+> ... i learned lots stuff while building by spinning my head around lots of codebases, articles and papers.
+>

-it was worth it.
+> ... but it was worth it.
+>

-next goal will be to build image-cap with GPT2 and ViT and then with CLIP.
+> ... next goal will be to build image-cap with GPT2 and ViT and then with CLIP.
+>

-bye bye bye 🐳 !!!
+> ... bye bye bye 🐳 !!!

 # Reference